leoc/org-time-budgets/README.md

 With the variable `org-time-budgets-hide-on-weekend` you can control whether or not `workday` blocks are also displayed on weekends.

+If you set the budget to zero only the clocked time is shown in the budgets table.
+You can use this as a simplified clock table.
+For example to track time spent on distractions.

 ## Contribute

 I don't want this thing to die.
 And I would like to learn cool stuff! :-)